Lelekhoa1812/Medical-Chatbot-RAG/README.md

 # Medical Chatbot with RAG 🤖🩺

 Welcome to the RAG-based Medical Chatbot project!
-This project leverages cutting‑edge technologies such as Retrieval-Augmented Generation (RAG), and the Gemini Flash 2.5 API to deliver an intelligent medical chatbot.
-It uses a custom medical dataset from Hugging Face (with over 256,916 QA entries) and employs FAISS for efficient similarity search.
+This project leverages cutting‑edge technologies such as Retrieval-Augmented Generation (RAG), Gemini Flash 2.5 (Backbone reasoning LLM), and MedGemma (VLM) to deliver an intelligent medical chatbot.
+It uses a custom medical dataset (over 256,916 QA scenarios), diagnosis retrieval agent (over 4,962 symptom scenarios), and employs FAISS for efficient similarity search.
 The server runs on FastAPI and dynamically renders HTML using MarkdownJS.

 1. **Backend**:
-   “FastAPI backend is hosted on Hugging Face API inference with Cross-Origin Resource Sharing (CORS) configured to allow local and production development.”
+   “FastAPI backend is hosted on Hugging Face API inference with Cross-Origin Resource Sharing (CORS) configured to allow local and production development.
+Fusing LLM (Gemini 2.5), VLM (MedGemma), NLPs, RAG (FAISS).”

 2. **Frontend**:
    “Frontend (UI), built with Node.js and incorporating Vite, Axios, and http-server, is deployed on Vercel.”